 Assault, Battery & Excessive Force by the Police

-If you have been physically attacked or assaulted by police officers, it’s vital to report this and take legal action straight away.
-You and your loved ones need to feel safe at the hands of law enforcers and reporting threatening behaviour and physical abuse will go a long way towards improving policing across the country.
+If you have been the victim of assault by the police, or physically attacked or assaulted by police officers in any way, it’s vital to report this and take legal action straight away.
+You and your loved ones need to feel safe at the hands of law enforcers, and reporting threatening behaviour and physical abuse will go a long way towards improving policing across the country.

-It’s hard to know what to do if a police officer assaults you, but if you can prove that the actions of the officers in question were disproportionate to what would have been required in the circumstances, DPP Law can likely assist you in making a claim – particularly if you have strong evidence such as video recordings of the incident or witness accounts.
+It’s hard to know what to do if you have been a victim of assault by the police, but if you can prove that the actions of the officers in question were disproportionate to what would have been required in the circumstances, DPP Law can likely assist you in making a claim – particularly if you have strong evidence such as video recordings of the incident or witness accounts.

 Our action against police solicitors can also provide advice on: